Elizabethtown, Texas

 Elizabethtown, once known as Bugtown, is a ghost town located about fifteen miles southwest of Denton in Denton County, Texas, United States.
 The town derived its original name from the adjacent Elizabeth Creek.
 The creek starts in northeast Roanoke and ends near Rhome, Haslet, and Avondale.

+The town is one of at least five ghost towns in Denton County, which includes Drop, Stony, Alton, and Green Valley.
+It is one of many ghost towns in Texas.

 History

 The town site was located in the southeast corner of George W. Shamblin Survey #1191.
 Its first residents, members of the Peters Colony arrived c.
 1850.
 Elizabethtown served as a supply station in 1852, mostly for cowboys driving their herds to Kansas.
 The town founders, the Harmonsons, constructed a church, homes, a business, and a school.
-At its height the school had 25 students.
+At its height, the school had 25 students.
 In 1859 the town had six saloons, a hotel and a post office, a staple of all true towns.

-According to residents of nearby Justin, Texas, Elizabethtown was once known as Bugtown after so many bugs swarmed in on a camp meeting one night that the preaching had to be stopped.
+According to residents of nearby Justin, Elizabethtown was once known as Bugtown after so many bugs swarmed in on a camp meeting one night that the preaching had to be stopped.

-During the American Civil War the frontier in and west of Denton County remained undefended against Indian resistance, many families moved east during this time period.
+During the Civil War, the frontier in and west of Denton County remained unprotected against Indian resistance; many families moved east during this time period.
 Later, though, many did return.
 As the town grew it gained four general stores, another hotel and a livery stable, along with Baptist and Methodist churches, and a Masonic lodge that operated from 1873 to 1876.

+John M. Tidwell

 The schoolhouse included in the town formed its own school district, Elizabethtown School District #58, which was created in 1884.
-The school district didn't last for long.
+In 1911, a man by the name of John Morgan Tidwell was born, and started attending school at the schoolhouse at approximately the age of five.
+When the school became obsolete due to the decline of Elizabethtown, he moved to Roanoke with his family.
+But the school district Tidwell attended did not last for long.

 By 1946, Elizabethtown School District consolidated with Roanoke and surrounding districts.
 This formed the creation of Northwest Independent School District in 1949.

-The old school house is gone, and the cemetery stands in its place.
-A Texas Historical Marker currently stands next to Elizabethtown Cemetery.
+When John M. Tidwell grew older, he applied to become a board member at the district, and became a prominent member, improving the growth of the district.
+However, Tidwell died in 1999.

+In honor of his service to the cities of Roanoke, Elizabethtown, and to the board members at NISD, a school was named after him and was opened in 2010 in Roanoke, named John M. Tidwell Middle School.